peerkar/liferay-gsearch/README.md

 ## Step 2 - Install the Custom Elasticsearch Adapter <a name="Installation_2"></a>

-This is not mandatory but if you want to have all the features and configurability there, then use this one.
+This is not mandatory but if you want to have all the features and configurability there, then use this one and use a standalone Elasticsearch server.

 First, uninstall the standard Elasticsearch adapter from control panel apps management or, preferably, from Gogo shell: